chearon/dropflow/README.md

 ### Differences with the CSS Font Loading API

 1. Because dropflow doesn't use system fonts, all registered `FontFace`s are valid choices for fallback fonts.
-In the browser, if there isn't an exact `@font-face` match for a `font-family`, none of the `@font-face`s are used.
+In the browser, if there isn't an exact `@font-face` or `FontFace` match for a `font-family`, none of them are used.
 Dropflow will try one face from each registered family.
 2. For the same reason, fonts registered with `createFaceFromTables` have associated language support information and this is used to produce higher quality results when none of the family names match.
 3. `file://` URLs are supported server-side and will `load()` synchronously